-There are now hundreds of speed cameras in London, with the numbers still growing -
+There are now thousands of speed cameras across the UK, with the numbers still growing -

 The following article was published in June 2003 (later articles are at the bottom of this page).